• Skip to primary navigation

 • Your sweetened condensed milk should be about the same temperature as your butter or it could cause separation.

-• To keep the Russian Buttercream icing as smooth as possible, with the least air bubbles, don't overmix.
+• To keep the Russian buttercream icing as smooth as possible, with the least air bubbles, don’t overmix.
 Once the butter is fluffy, you just want to mix the milk in until combined.

 • If you don't like the gritty consistency from the sugar in a classic buttercream you will love this!
 It's much smoother thanks to the condensed milk.

 • Adding it to a piping bag and using fun piping tips can be a cute way to decorate cakes and cupcakes easily.
 Since this is a bit stiffer of frosting, it should hold up way to various designs or applications.
-If you find that it's not stiff enough, try adding 1-2 tablespoon of powdered sugar.
+If you find that it’s not stiff enough, try adding 1-2 TBSP of powdered sugar.

 Frequently asked questions